jellybob/activo-rails/README.md

     gem "activo-rails"

-And then run `bundle install`.
-If you have an application layout then you'll need to remove or rename it, since your application's assets will always take priority.
+Update your bundle, and then in your application controller set the layout:

+    class ApplicationController < ActionController::Base
+      layout "activo"
+    end

+If you only want to use Activo in some controllers, then you should only set the layout in those controllers, and the rest of the application will continue to use your default layout.

 ## Hello, World! ##